 I was born in Virginia Beach, VA, but my family currently lives in St. Pauls, North Carolina.
 I am an English education major for grades 9-12.
 I really enjoy both reading and writing and I love being able to work with others.
 After I finish my degree at Pembroke I plan to branch out and move to the western part of the state and further my education.
 My passions led me to my career choice and working in the writing center prepares me for that career.
 It is an amazing feeling to help others work through their challenges and to see the success they achieve in improving their written work.

 I am originally from Savannah, Georgia, but I grew up in the Hope Mills/Fayetteville area.
-I am an English education major with a minor in biblical studies.
-Once I finish my degree, I hope to get a job as an English teacher at a local high school and continue on to my master's degree.
+I am an English major with a minor in biblical studies.
+Once I finish my degree, I hope to continue on to my master's degree.

-I enjoy working in the Writing Center because not only does it provide valuable experience for my future as a teacher, but also because I am able to help fellow students improve their writing skills.
+I enjoy working in the Writing Center because not only does it provide valuable experience for my future, but also because I am able to help fellow students improve their writing skills.

 I am the director of the University Writing Center and I also tutor students for several hours each week.
 I am originally from California, where I earned my B.A. and M.A. in English.
 I then lived in Seattle for nine years, directing a writing center and earning my Ph.D.